-By Archbishop Philip Wilson, president of the Australian Conference munity in Australia.
-When the Bishops of Australia decided in 1911 to create their own insurance company to provide fire insurance for Church property, they could not have envisaged the sophisticated and diversified general insurance and financial services provider that Catholic Church Insurances has become.
+By Archbishop Philip Wilson, president of the Australian Catholic Bishops Conference the sophisticated and diversified general insurance and financial services provider that Catholic Church Insurances has become.
 But despite its impressive growth and development over the years, CCI has never lost sight of its core mission - to serve Church.
 Anyone in the Church who has endured difficulty or hardship, whether it be fire, flood, theft, property damage, accident or injury knows that they can count on CCI to get them back on their feet again.
-This allows the various arms and activities of the Church to operate with confidence and to concentrate their efforts on the one great mission we all share: to actively love God and our neighbour, and to be God's presence in our world.
-I am delighted to congratulate Catholic Church Insurances on the occasion of their 100th anniversary.
-I thank them for their outstanding commitment to the Catholic Church in Australia and wish them every blessing as they embark on another century of service.
+This allows the various arms and activities of the

-The 100th anniversary of Catholic Church Insurances is a time of celebration not only for CCI itself, but for the whole Church com-
+The 100th anniversary of Catholic Church Insurances is a time of celebration not only for CCI itself, but for the whole Church community in Australia.